The modded-nanogpt medium-track makes use of multiple tricks to improve performance, which rely on learned scalar values for mixing two vectors:

 In the layers without value embeddings, the magnitude of the attention-values rises very quickly and never reverses course.

-But in the layer with value embeddings, only layers 0 and 1 behave similarly.
+But in the layer with value embeddings, only layers 0 and 1 behave like that.
 For layers 2 and 13-15, the value embeddings first gain in relative importance before losing it again.
 The later the layer, the later this reversal happens.

 And here are the un-normed values: